 The Churches of Christ grew out of the Restoration Movement of the 18th and 19th centuries, which sought to move past the divisions in the wider Church and unite on the basics of the faith.
 The catchcry was, and still is “in essentials, unity, in non-essentials, liberty, in all things, charity“.

-As for what that means now, for us at Williamstown Church of Christ, we work together with other like-minded churches and organisations to present and live out the Gospel in Australia and beyond.
+As for what that means now, for us at The Bridge Church, we work together with other like-minded churches and organisations to present and live out the Gospel in Australia and beyond.
 We are an active member of the Churches of Christ Vic/Tas conference, and we can know that we are part of a greater whole, a movement that spans the world and works to bring the love and truth of God to a world that needs it.